PetyoPlPetrov/MyGifs/README.md

     Type in the input field and press search button.
 When you scroll to the bottom a a text with loading purpose will signal the new giffs are loading.
 There is a 3secs additional delay on top of the async request in order to enjoy the "loader"
-    Currents bugs: since the default limit of giffs the app show is 8, if the giffs are small the scroll will not show.
-Just press Search button again to load diffrent giffs.

 ## Authors

 - **Petyo Petrov**